wpeverest/everest-forms/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==

+= 1.8.7 - 20-04-2022 =
+* Fix - Meta Key Translation issue.
+* Enhancement - Delete all logs at a time.
+* Fix - Filled value in likert field missing in form submission when error is occurred.
+* Enhancement - Keyboard shortcut key (Ctrl+h) for showing keyboard shortcut keys in modal.

 = 1.8.6 - 29-03-2022 =
 * Tweak - CAPTCHA text change.